eco2116/Storytelling-Final-Project/website/README.md

 ### Contact Page

 We clearly know that our strength is too small, and our resources is not wide enough.
 However, we have warm-hearted people from the society.
-So if people knows some external information, or people want to report something, he or she can leave us a message, we can reach out.
+So if people know some external information, or people want to report something, he or she can leave us a message, we can reach out.
 Hopefully by doing this, our platform can become more powerful and comprehensive, help to reallocation of resources, and surviving more people.

 ### About Us Page